stassa/nests-and-insects/README.md

 The text-based rulebook is formatted with the code in the Prolog module `codez/src/layout.pl`.
 This, too, is a work in progress.
-If you find major formatting errors, or any errors, in the rulebook please report it by emailing the game's author at `ep2216@ic.ac.uk`.
+If you find major formatting errors, or any errors, in the rulebook, please report it by emailing the game's author at `ep2216@ic.ac.uk`.
+You're welcome to send a pull request instead.